-LABEL DESCRIPTION Mail Server Select a mail server for the e-mail address specified below.
-If you do not select a mail server, e-mail notifications cannot be sent via e-mail.
+LABEL DESCRIPTION Actions before over budget Specify the actions the VMG takes before the time or data limit exceeds.
+Enable % of time budget/data budget (Mbytes)/data budget (kPackets) Select Enable and enter a number from 1 to 99 in the percentage fields.
+If you change the value after you configure and enable budget control, the VMG resets the statistics.
+Actions when over budget Specify the actions the VMG takes when the time or data limit is exceeded.
+Current Cellular connection Select Keep to maintain an existing cellular connection or Drop to disconnect it.
+Actions Enable Email Notification Select this to enable the e-mail notification function.
+The VMG will e-mail you a notification when there over budget occurs.
+Mail Account Select an e-mail address you have configured in Maintenance > Email Notification .
+The VMG uses the corresponding mail server to send notifications.
 You must have configured a mail server already in the Maintenance > Email Notification screen.
-Over Budget Email Title Type a title that you want to be in the subject line of the e-mail notifications that the VMG sends.
-Send Notification to Email Notifications are sent to the e-mail address specified in this field.
+Cellular Backup E-mail Title Type a title that you want to be in the subject line of the e-mail notifications that the VMG sends Send Notification to Email Notifications are sent to the e-mail address specified in this field.
 If this field is left blank, notifications cannot be sent via e-mail.
 Interval Enter the interval of how many minutes you want the VMG to e-mail you.
 Enable Log Select this to activate the logging function at the interval you set in this field.
-Basic Click this to hide the advanced settings of 3G backup.
+Basic Click this to hide the advanced settings of cellular backup.
 Apply Click Apply to save your changes back to the VMG.
 Cancel Click Cancel to return to the previous configuration.